Particular/docs.particular.net/nservicebus/lifecycle/iwanttorunwhenthebusstartsandstops.md

 Classes that implement `IWantToRunWhenTheBusStartsAndStops` are invoked just after the bus has been started and just before it is stopped.

 Instances are added to the Builder during bus creation using an Instance Per Call lifecyle.
 Instances are all created on the thread responsible for starting the bus.
-Instances are created with the `Builder` instance and do not require a default constuctor.
+Instances are created with the `Builder` instance and do not require a default constructor.
 Instances will have any dependencies injected.
 Exceptions thrown in the constructors of instances of `IWantToRunWhenTheBusStartsAndStops` are unhandled by NServiceBus.
 These will bubble up to the code that starts the the bus.

 NOTE: The transport is started before any instances of `IWantToRunWhenTheBusStartsAndStops` are created.
 You cannot rely on all instances of `IWantToRunWhenTheBusStartsAndStops` being created or started before messages start to be processed.

 Once created `Start()` is called on each instance in parallel.
 Each `Start()` call is made different background thread.
 Instances of `IWantToRunWhenTheBusStartsAndStops` are kept internally to be stopped when the bus is disposed.
-Exceptions raised from the `Start()` method will cause a [Critical Error](/nservicebus/hosting/critical-errors).
+Exceptions raised from the `Start()` method will cause a [Critical Error](/nservicebus/hosting/critical-errors.md).
 As they are run on separate threads, an exception on one `Start()` call will not interfere with any others.

 NOTE: The call to `IStartable.Start()` may return before all instances of `IWantToRunWhenTheBusStartsAndStops.Start()` are completed.